 GeneCards Summary for AQP3 Gene

 AQP3 (Aquaporin 3 (Gill Blood Group)) is a Protein Coding gene.
-Diseases associated with AQP3 include ureteral disease and urinary tract obstruction.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Vasopressin-regulated water reabsorption.
+Diseases associated with AQP3 include hydrarthrosis and dyshidrosis.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transporter activity and glycerol channel activity.
 An important paralog of this gene is AQP10.

 UniProtKB/Swiss-Prot for AQP3 Gene

 Water channel required to promote glycerol permeability and water transport across cell membranes.
 Acts as a glycerol transporter in skin and plays an important role in regulating SC (stratum corneum) and epidermal glycerol content.
 Involved in skin hydration, wound healing, and tumorigenesis.
 Provides kidney medullary collecting duct with high permeability to water, thereby permitting water to move in the direction of an osmotic gradient.
 Slightly permeable to urea and may function as a water and urea exit mechanism in antidiuresis in collecting duct cells.
 It may play an important role in gastrointestinal tract water transport and in glycerol metabolism (By similarity).

 Aquaporins (AQPs) are integral membrane proteins that facilitate the transport of water across biological membranes along an osmotic gradient.
 There have been 13 AQP isoforms (AQP0-AQP12) identified in humans and rodents to date.